 You should also visit the church, where the danish painter J. Skovgaard, painted the altarpiece.
 After Oyndarfjørður, you’ll go trhough the second, and newest, sub-sea tunnel on the Faroe Islands leading to Klaksvík.

-Maria says you should keep an eye out for the decoration at the bottom of the tunnel, where the artist Tróndur Patursson has decorated with glass art.
+You should keep an eye out for the decoration at the bottom of the tunnel, where the artist Tróndur Patursson has decorated with glass art.

-Todays excursions are located on the Northern Islands; first you will be heading to Viðareiði, the northernmost islands of the Faroes.
-Here you'll have the opportunity to climb the second highest promontory in Europe "Enniberg", and enjoy the exceptional view over Fugloy, Svínoy, Borðoy and Kunoy.
+Todays excursions are located on the northern islands; first you will be heading to Viðareiði, the northernmost islands of the Faroes.
+Here you’ll have the opportunity to climb the second highest promontory in Europe “Enniberg”, and enjoy the exceptional view over Fugloy, Svínoy, Borðoy and Kunoy.

 After Viðareiði you’ll drive by the dam to Kunoy, where you can have a walk through the idyllic plantation.

-On day 7 Maria suggest that you take a full day trip to the island of Nólsoy - the boat departures from the harbour, just by the hotel, and it only takes 15-20 minutes to reach the island.
-When you land on Nólsoy, you'll go several decades back in time.
+On day 7 we suggest that you take a full day trip to the island of Nólsoy – the boat departures from the harbour, just by the hotel, and it only takes 15-20 minutes to reach the island.
+When you land on Nólsoy, you’ll go several decades back in time.

-Take the opportunity to experience the island with a local guide, and visit the southern part of the island, where you'll find the lighthouse, built by beautiful cut.
-The lighthouse also has one of the biggest lenses in the world, 282 cm wide and weighs 4 ton
+Take the opportunity to experience the island with a local guide, and visit the southern part of the island, where you’ll find the lighthouse, built by beautiful cut.
+The lighthouse also has one of the biggest lenses in the world, 282 cm wide and weighs 4 ton.